Ovarian Cancer

 5-year survival rate: 17%

-If the cancer has spread to distant organs in the patient’s body, the medical team may recommend surgery to remove as much tumor growth as possible, or they may advise the patient to only undergo chemotherapy to slow the growth of the cancer.
+If the cancer has spread to distant organs in the patient’s body, the medical team may recommend surgery to remove as much tumor growth as possible.
+They may also advise the patient to only undergo chemotherapy to slow the growth of the cancer.